 Step 3: Reheat The Cookies In The Microwave For 15 – 20 Seconds

 As the microwave starts to heat up, the cookies will be able to absorb all the moisture evaporating from the damp paper towels.
-After around 15 – 20 seconds, they should already soften up.
+After around 15 – 20 seconds on medium settings, they should already soften up.

 Step 4: Remove The Cookies From The Microwave